 The apprentice should agree the project plan with their employer to ensure it meets their requirements.
 Project guidance/criteria from Innovate Awarding will be used to support this process.
-The employer should send the plan within one week of gateway to Innovate Awarding for approval.
-Innovate Awarding should notify the employer of its approval/ rejection with seven days of receipt to avoid delays.
+The employer should agree the plan to be submitted at Gateway for approval.
+Innovate Awarding should notify the apprentice of its approval/rejection with seven days of receipt to avoid delays.